loader-logo

 1. Knowledge and Understanding

-Examiners allocate marks for demonstrating a clear understanding of the biological concepts, facts, and principles stated in the specification.
-Be sure to accurately recall key information and present it in a well-structured, coherent manner.
+To begin with, examiners allocate marks for demonstrating a clear understanding of the biological concepts, facts, and principles stated in the specification.
+Therefore, be sure to accurately recall key information and present it in a well-structured, coherent manner.

 Applying knowledge to unfamiliar contexts is an essential skill in biology.
 Marks are given for using what you’ve learned to explain new scenarios, solve problems, or interpret data.